 As a result, the overall messaging of the Act-Belong-Commit campaign was accepted by the community as being relevant to the social and emotional wellbeing of Aboriginal people in Roebourne, with its emphasis on the dependency of good social and emotional wellbeing on interactions with family, involvement in community activities, and connecting to country and culture.

 One of the highlights from the program was the competition to design an adaptation of the Act-Belong-Commit campaign logo.
-Eleven-year-old Jasminda Stevens of Roebourne created the official design, which depicted Roebourne communities standing together proud and strong.
+Jasminda Stevens, 11, of Roebourne created the official design depicting Roebourne communities standing together proud and strong.
 This reflected the underlying strengths and capacities of Aboriginal communities in Roebourne the program aims to harness and strengthen.

 "Act-Belong-Commit in Roebourne means ways you can become strong in body, mind and spirit."

 - Key stakeholder interviewee, Roebourne 2017